cse-sim/cse/doc/src/docs/input-structure.md

         LAYER;

-As described in [the section on nested objects][nested-objects], such a statement is followed by statements giving the object's member values or describing subobjects of the object.
+As described in [the section on nested objects](#nested-objects), such a statement is followed by statements giving the object's member values or describing subobjects of the object.
 The object description ends when you begin another object that is not of a subclass of the object, or when a member of an embedding (higher level) object previously begun is given, or when END is given.

 #### Object Names